dsambrano/good_coding_practices/markdown.md

 Create a Markdown file describing all the main scientific decisions you made on your most recent project.
 For example, why did you select that specific stimulus vs another.
 Why that method?
-> **Hint**: Use links to linke to relevant artcles or to other markdown files containing notes you made.
+> **Hint**: Link to relevant artcles or to other markdown files containing notes you made.